xuzpgroup/YingjieZhao/README.md

 The input files of different constraints and surface interaction;
 The data files of various size.

+The BatchMD directory includes:
+The C# code to generate directories and input 0files with different parameters The bash script to submit MD tasks in batches

 The UnsupervisedLearning directory includes:
 The code of K-means algorithm;